rhussmann/pi-dinger/README.md

 :bellhop_bell:
 ```

-You can also specify a parameter that will be a sequence of dings (@bmasney elaborate)
+You can also specify a parameter that will be a sequence of dings.

 ```
 @hubot ding
 @hubot ding 1001
 ```

+The number determines the position of the solenoid.
+The example shown
+will strike the bell for 1/10th of a second, wait 2/10ths of a second,
+and strike the bell again for 1/10th of a second.
+The code only allows
+20 numbers inside a single message.

 ## Team Members